MintTee/Stockpile/README.md

 In a Computer Craft computer, basic or advanced, type `wget run https://raw.githubusercontent.com/MintTee/Stockpile/refs/heads/main/src/installer.lua`

-If you encounter any issues during the installation process, please report it.
+If you encounter any issue during the installation process, please report it.

 ## How to use